Buying a car Top 10 MPV buying tips

 Sliding rear seats can be a real bonus; you can push them back to increase rear legroom, or slide them forwards to improve boot space.
 Some cars also offer a small degree of recline on the rear seats – a good feature to stop kids’ heads lolling forwards if they fall asleep.

-Having three individual seats for rear passengers rather than a single fixed bench is a great feature, especially if they're removable.
-In contrast, some seven-seaters only have two usable middle-row seats, meaning that if you want to carry five people in comfort, you'll need to have the third row in place.
-And usually the rearmost seats are uncomfortable and eat up boot space.
+Having three separate seats for rear passengers rather than a single fixed bench is a great feature, especially if the seats are individually removable.
+However, some seven-seaters only have two usable middle-row seats, meaning that if you want to carry five people in comfort, you'll need to have the third row in place.
+And usually these rearmost seats are uncomfortable and eat up boot space.

 MPVs are all about space and versatility

 MPVs live or die by the flexibility and size of their luggage space.
 It's handy if the main boot is as big as possible, of course, and Which?
 Car makes independent measurements of boot space for every car we test.
-Check out the Comfort & Practicality sections of our car reviews to find out exactly how much luggage each car can swallow.
+Check out the Comfort & Practicality sections of our MPV and people carrier reviews to find out exactly how much luggage each car can swallow.

-It's not just about volume though.
-Check whether your MPV has a flat load floor with the seats folded.
-Look to see how low the load height is.
-Is the boot a boxy, tall shape so you can fit in large and awkward objects?
+It's not just about volume, though.
+Check whether your MPV has a flat load floor with the seats folded, and look to see how low the load height is.
+Is the boot a boxy, tall shape, so you can fit in large and awkward objects?
 Is there an extra area under the boot floor to hide valuable items out of sight?